 Make Music Day Salem is an event for people who love music and the joyous sense of community that music can foster.
-It will be held at numerous locations in Salem every June 21 (the summer solstice), with the first event taking place on June 21, 2016.
+It will be held at numerous locations in Salem every June 21 (the summer solstice).
+The next Make Music Day Salem celebration is set for Wednesday, June 21, 2017.

 Make Music Day Salem is a call to participation: Music by the People, For the People.
 It is an invitation to all musicians, amateur as well as professional, to sign up to play at one of the available venues and, after practicing up for the big event, to perform on June 21.
 And it is an invitation to music-lovers to show up at the venues and enjoy the musical offerings.